Brigham McCown: Career

 He was also one of the first experts to call for the phasing out older rail cars transporting crude oil known as DOT-111 tank cars.

 From 1988 to 1998 McCown served on active duty as a U.S. naval officer and as a naval aviator and participated in worldwide deployments including Operation Desert Storm and Operation Uphold Democracy.
-From 1998 until his retirement in 2013, McCown served as a member of the active ready reserve with assignments in Europe, Africa, and Asia including Operation Unified Assistance.
+From 1998 until his retirement in 2013, McCown was a member of the active ready reserve with assignments in Europe, Africa, and Asia including Operation Unified Assistance.

-Since retiring from federal service, McCown served as the Chairman and CEO of Nouveau, a consulting and advisory firm based in Dallas, Texas.
-He previously served on the Southlake, Texas Planning & Zoning Commission where he notably voted against a new natural gas pipeline within the city's limits.
+Since retiring from federal service, McCown was the Chairman and CEO of Nouveau, a consulting and advisory firm based in Dallas, Texas.
+He previously was on the Southlake, Texas Planning & Zoning Commission where he notably voted against a new natural gas pipeline within the city's limits.

-He board participation include vice chair (regulatory and legal subcommittee) of the federal government's Commercial Space Transportation Advisory Committee, a member of the Salmon P. Chase College of Law's Board of Visitors, Co-Chair of the American Bar Association's Transportation Committee of the Administrative and Regulatory Law Section, a Program Council Member for the Warsaw Security Forum, a member of Europe's Pipeline Technology Conference safety advisory committee, founder and board member of the Alliance for Innovation and Infrastructure, and a Fellow of the American Bar Association Foundation.
+He board participation include vice chair (regulatory and legal subcommittee) of the federal government's Commercial Space Transportation Advisory Committee, a member of the Salmon P. Chase College of Law's Board of Visitors, Co-Chair of the American Bar Association's Transportation Committee of the Administrative and Regulatory Law Section, member of the board of directors of the Institute for Strategic Risk and Security, a Program Council Member for the Warsaw Security Forum, a member of Europe's Pipeline Technology Conference safety advisory committee, founder and board member of the Alliance for Innovation and Infrastructure, and a Fellow of the American Bar Association Foundation.